AjGit24/hack-the-tunnels-challenges/challenges/add-navbar-component.md

 ## Description:

-Checkout: `client/src/components/Navbar` To get started.
+Checkout: `client/src/components/Navbar` to get started.

 Update the navbar component to meet the following specifications: